martinhova01/MovieDB/README.md

   - `npm run prettier:fix` to fix formatting
 - `npm run lint` to check for linting errors
   - `npm run lint:fix` to fix auto fixable linting errors
+- `npm test` to run all backend tests
+  - `npm run coverage` to generate a test coverage report at `backend/coverage/index.html`
 - `npm run build` to build the project
 - `npm run start` to start the server